roozerxc/atrim/README.md

 For a list of key changes please see `CHANGELOG.md`

-## Todos
-- **Implement FLAC, the Free Lossless Audio Codec support for sounds and music streams**
-- **Bring over a majority of new features and updates from Amnesia: A Machine for Pigs**
-- **Break free from msvc to MinGW/LLVM and use the Cmake system**

 ## Installation

 Go to Releases on the right-hand side of the repository page and click on the latest version that appears.
 You should see a zip file which contains the precompiled binaries for Amnesia2K.
 Then download and extract its contents to your Amnesia game folder (where Amnesia.exe typically is found)